Counseling and Psychological Services (CAPS) is integrated with Student Health Services,

 providing in person and virtual services.
 We serve students and offer counseling, crisis support, mental health assessment, education, prevention, outreach, community referrals, as well as consultation for faculty and staff.
 CAPS provides assistance to students experiencing a range of concerns, including personal, academic, interpersonal/relationship, family, social, and other

-at 707-654-1170.
-CAPS counselors are available during the fall and spring semesters Monday to Friday, 8:30am-5pm.
-Evening
+Hours: CAPS counselors are available during the fall and spring semesters Monday to Friday,

-in-person or virtual.
+is available in-person or virtually.

 After Hours Confidential Mental Health Support: (707) 654-1170 ext 1